animatedrice/KicktheDrip/README.md

 > [!TIP]
 > * Shirts are at the back of the options so click left if you want to see them immediately
-> * When you have the Sweet Potat mod installed you are able to tailor the shirts with a Sweet Potato Pie!

 ### Configuration
 Config setting options: